Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         WHILESTAR_EXP = "while*" … "=>" … IMPEND

+`ALNUM"["` and `ALNUM"<"` are atomic lexial units, no space is allowed between `ALNUM` and the symbol.
+This is shown expanded for clarity.

 The `WHERE_EXP` construct is a special case, as will be explained in its section.